northy179/SpriteKit-cross-platform-iOS-Mac-Template/README.md

 ## Credits

-This Sample project has been provided by Neil North of northysoftware.com.
+This Sample project has been provided by Neil North of northysoftware.com and you can also follow me on Twitter: @northy179.

 ## License